wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-ps-create-preconfigure-linux-vms.md

 If you want to reuse the command set, you can:

 - Save this command set as a PowerShell script file (*.ps1)
-- Save this command set as an Azure automation runbook in the **Automation** section of the Azure Management Portal
+- Save this command set as an Azure automation runbook in the **Automation** section of the Azure classic portal

 ## <a id="examples"></a>Examples